A number of companies offer voluntary private health insurance in Ireland.

 "Community rating" means that the insurance company must charge the same rate for a given level of service, regardless of age, sex or health status.
 So all adults pay the same amount for the same benefits.
 Unlike motor insurance or life insurance, matters such as age, sex, sexual orientation, health or past record of claims do not affect the price charged for insurance.

-Charges for people aged under 18, people aged 18 to 23 who are in full-time education, retired people who have a special arrangement within their company's health insurance scheme and people in group health insurance schemes may all be lower than the normal adult rate.
+Charges may be lower than the normal adult rate for: people aged under 25; retired people who have a special arrangement within their company's health insurance scheme and people in group health insurance schemes.
+Charges for children must be reduced by at least 50%.

 The health insurance company may not refuse to accept you on the basis of your health status but it may restrict the cover it gives you in certain circumstances.